LEVOGNE/glitch.fx/README.md

   overflow: hidden;
 }
 </style>
-Important Note
 PowerGlitch
 PowerGlitch is a TypeScript library that provides a customizable glitch effect for HTML elements.
 Installation
-[Add installation instructions here, e.g., via npm or yarn]
+[Add installation instructions here, e.g., via npm or yarn] Usage

-Usage
-Import PowerGlitch into your file:

-typescript
-Code kopieren
-import { PowerGlitch } from './path/to/glitch.fx';
+Import PowerGlitch into your file: typescriptCopyimport { PowerGlitch } from './path/to/glitch.fx';
-Apply the glitch effect to an element:
+Apply the glitch effect to an element: typescriptCopyPowerGlitch.glitch('.my-element', options);

-typescript
-Code kopieren
-PowerGlitch.glitch('.my-element', options);
 Modes
 PowerGlitch supports three different modes:

 always: The glitch effect is applied continuously.
 hover: The glitch effect is activated when the user hovers over the element.
 click: The glitch effect is activated when the user clicks on the element.

 Example:

-typescript
-Code kopieren
-PowerGlitch.glitch('.my-element', { playMode: 'hover' });
+typescriptCopyPowerGlitch.glitch('.my-element', { playMode: 'hover' });
 Options
 You can customize various options, including: